TerenceL-TL/HITsz-Object-Oriented-Programming-Project/README.md

 # HITsz Object-Oriented-Progeamming-Project
-AirCraft War Game Programming Experiment
+The Experiment Project of Course: Object-Oriented-Programming by HITsz